The still widespread (but waning) respect for academic degrees

 encountered in any cultural tradition.
 Some people are eager to

-rays, even if there are no such, and feel better afterwards, thereby
+rays, even if there are no such, and feel better afterwards.

 Nowadays, this and similar options are turned into

-business ideas also by jobless scientists.
+business ideas by scientists, too.
 Their academic degree and

-fumbling with measuring equipment make them appear trustworthy.
+fumbling with equipment make them appear trustworthy.
 On this

 esoterics of several shades can prosper in the disguise of science.
-As
+For example, three contributions

 by Dr. habil.
 Hans-Dieter

-some knowledge in physics, to declare the clever
+some knowledge in physics, to declare these claims absurd.

 Langer's pompous strings of words,